Don Henley: Eagles

-Eagles were formed in 1971, and signed to David Geffen's label Asylum Records.
-They released their first studio album in 1972, which contained the hit song "Take It Easy", co-written by Jackson Browne.
+The Eagles were formed in 1971.
+Henley is a founding member, drummer, and vocalist of the band.
+The band signed a recording contract with David Geffen's label Asylum Records.
+They released their debut eponymous studio album in 1972, which contained the hit song "Take It Easy", co-written by Jackson Browne.
 During the band's run, Henley co-wrote (usually with Frey) most of the band's best-known songs.
 "Witchy Woman", which was co-written with Leadon, was his first commercially successful song, while "Desperado" marks the beginning of his songwriting partnership with Frey.

-Henley sang lead vocals on many of the band's popular songs, including "Desperado", "Witchy Woman", "Best of My Love", "One of These Nights", "Hotel California", "The Long Run", "Life in the Fast Lane" and "Wasted Time".
-Eagles won numerous Grammy Awards during the 1970s and became one of the world's most successful rock bands of all time.
-They are also among the top five overall best-selling bands of all time in America, and the highest-selling American band in U.S. history.
-Henley and Frey have been called the American version of McCartney and Lennon.
+Henley sang lead vocals on many of the band's popular songs, including "Desperado", "Witchy Woman", "Best of My Love", "One of These Nights", "Hotel California", "The Long Run" and "Life in the Fast Lane".
+The Eagles won numerous Grammy Awards during the 1970s and became one of the most successful rock bands of all time.
+They are also among the top five overall bestselling bands of all time in America, and the highest-selling American band in U.S. history.

-The band broke up in 1980, following a difficult tour and personal tensions that arose during the recording of The Long Run.
-Eagles reunited 14 years later in 1994.
-Henley continues to tour and record with the Eagles.
-Their most recent album, Long Road Out of Eden, was released in 2007.
-The band had a number of highly successful tours, such as the Hell Freezes Over Tour (1994–1996), and Long Road Out of Eden Tour.
-On April 1, 2013, during a concert at the Casino Rama in Rama, Ontario, Henley announced the History of the Eagles Tour, which began in July 2013 and ended in July 2015, six months before Frey's death.
-At the 2016 Grammy Awards, the Eagles and Jackson Browne performed "Take It Easy" as a tribute to Frey.
+The band broke up in 1980, following a difficult tour and personal tensions that arose during the recording of their sixth studio album, The Long Run (1979).
+They reunited 14 years later in 1994.
+Their most recent studio album, Long Road Out of Eden, was released in 2007.
+The band had a number of highly successful tours, such as the Hell Freezes Over Tour (1994–1996) and Long Road Out of Eden Tour.
+On April 1, 2013, during a concert at the Casino Rama in Rama, Ontario, Canada, Henley announced the History of the Eagles – Live in Concert tour, which began in July 2013 and ended in July 2015, six months before Frey's death.
+At the 58th Annual Grammy Awards, the Eagles and Jackson Browne performed "Take It Easy" as a tribute to Frey.

+Frey's death left Henley as the only founding member of Eagles who was still in the band.

 On his songwriting in the band, Henley stated in a March 2001 interview on Charlie Rose that "rock bands work best as a benevolent dictatorship", with the principal songwriters in a band (in the case of Eagles, "me and Glenn Frey") being the ones that will likely hold the power.